devopscenter/dcUtils/README.md

 #### run RUN-ME-FIRST.sh
 The devops.center application framework is manipulated by the scripts that are found in the devopscenter/dcUtils repository on github.com.
-THis is cloned during the initial install script: RUN-ME-FIRST.sh.
+This is cloned during the initial install script: RUN-ME-FIRST.sh.
 This will be placed into a shared directory and you will execute it from there.
 It will ask a series of questions, what is your application name, what do you want for your username